PriscilaIbarra/CalendarApp/README.md

 ### Try :
 ```
 The app can be tested visiting the following site: https://calendar-web-app.netlify.app/
 Register, log and enjoy the calendar for free.
+FronEnd is hosted in Netlify and BackEnd (json-server api) is hosted in Heroku only for testing perpouse.
 ```

 Libraries: